sebastiankraska/quartz/content/index.md

 Go ahead.
 Reload the page.
 The counter will increase.

-You are right: This is not impressive.
+This is not impressive.

-Then you learn that the site is hosted on AWS and uses serverless technologies for the visit counter, e.g. Lambda functions and DynamoDB.
+Then you learn that the site is hosted on AWS and uses serverless technologies: A Lambda function reads, increases and saves the counter from and to a DynamoDB table.

 Still not impressed?

 The site's source code lives inside Github.
-A push on the main branch triggers a Github Action.
-The Github Action uses Terraform to create or update the site on AWS, e.g. the S3 bucket, an API gateway, a Cloudfront distribution, the Lambda function, etc.... everything the site is made up of.
+A push to the backend repo's main branch triggers a Github Action.

+The Github Action uses Terraform to create or update the AWS resources that make up the site: the S3 bucket that store the original HTML files, the Cloudfront distribution (CDN) that makes the site load quicker worldwide, the API Gateway that invokes the Lambda function, ...

-Github authenticates to AWS via OpenID Connect with a JSON Web Token.
-AWS receives this token and returns temporary credentials for an IAM role to the Github Action.
-The IAM role has least-privilege permissions, e.g. the Github Action can only access the resources and actions it really needs to access.
+The Github Action authenticates to AWS via OpenID Connect.
+To do so, the Github Action asks the Github server to sign a JSON web token with Github's private key.
+Github is happy to do so.
+Beforehand, I set up a trust relationship in AWS: I basically told AWS that Github may request AWS permissions via JSON web token, but only one particular branch of my backend repo is allowed to do that.
+So AWS receives the signed token from the Github Action, validates it against Github's public key and checks: "Is that token from Github?
+If so, did Github sign it for sebastian's backend repo?
+And for the authorized branch?".
+Only if everything checks out, AWS returns temporary credentials to the Github Action.
+The Github Action uses these credentials to assume an AWS IAM role and accesses my AWS tenant.
+That IAM Role only has the necessary privileges – for example: the Github Action is NOT allowed to cancel my domain or launch cloud GPUs.
+But it may update most of my infrastructure.

 Oh, come on, still not impressed?